ncr-devops-platform/nagiosfoundation/cmd/check_service/README.md

 # Service Check
 The service check is used to perform various checks against a service on an operating system.
 Until this functionality is brought to parity, the checks supported are different between Linux and Windows.

 Because Linux supports different Service Managers (`systemd`, `init`, etc), a service manager must be specified.
-Currently `systemd` is the only supported Service Manager and it must be specified with the `-manager` flag.
+Currently `systemd` is the only supported Service Manager and it must be specified with the `--manager (-m)` flag.

 ## Service Installed and Running Check
 This is the only check supported by both Linux and Windows.

 ### Linux
 This check only verifies the service is running.
-Note that both `-name` and `-manager` are required.
+Note that both `--name (-n)` and `--manager (-m)` are required.
 ```
-check_service -name sshd -manager systemd
+check_service --name sshd --manager systemd
 ```

 ### Windows
-Because the various states are supported, the running state must be specified with the `-state` flag.
+Various states are supported and the `-state (-s)` flag is used to specify them.
+The default is to simply check that the service exists.
 ```
-check_service.exe -name audiosrv -state running
+check_service.exe --name audiosrv --state running
 ```

 ## Windows Extended Features